isomerpages/moe-tkgs/pages/Financial Assistance Scheme (FAS).md

 variant: markdown
 description: ""
 ---
-Financial Assistance Scheme (FAS) 2025 is now open. <br>For more information, please click <a href="https://drive.google.com/file/d/1i2NWXWBG_3YvJvb1jNNNbm_lDdxPUp3J/view?usp=sharing" target="_blank" rel="noopener">here</a>.
+<p>Financial Assistance Scheme (FAS) 2025 is now open.
+For more information, please click <a href="https://drive.google.com/file/d/1rZ98pSP1k3LFHSZ9M0xfeR_8fYpOX-7T/view?usp=sharing" target="_blank" rel="noopener">here</a>.</p>

-The eligibility calculator is also available on the MOE website
+You may also use the eligibility calculator that is also available on the MOE website <br>
-<a href="https://www.moe.gov.sg/financial-matters/financial-assistance" target="_blank" rel="noopener">(https://www.moe.gov.sg/financial-matters/financial-assistance)</a>
+<a href="https://www.moe.gov.sg/financial-matters/financial-assistance" target="_blank" rel="noopener">https://www.moe.gov.sg/financial-matters/financial-assistance</a>

 <table>
 	<tbody>